mist-workshop/mist-workshop.github.io/program.md

 ## Program
 TBD

+The MIST workshop will feature a dedicated session focusing on topics related to SERICS (SEcurity and RIghts in the CyberSpace).
+The session will provide an overview of current research directions addressed by the initiative and encourage dialogue with the scientific community.

 ## Accepted papers
 - Streamlining Security Patches and Remote Attestations for the Internet of Things, _Konrad-Felix Krentz_
 - Lightweight IoT Intrusion Detection with Hybrid Feature Selection and CNN-Driven Image Transformation, _Negar Mansouri, Seyedeh Leili Mirtaheri, Seyyed Amir Asghari and Andrea Pugliese_